Visit Iceland in June: Things to do, Average Weather and the Midnight sun!

 Seeing the puffins here in Iceland is something that I recommend to all my guests visiting Iceland since I feel it’s something that everyone should experience at least once in their lifetime.

 I’m truly lucky to have been able to try out a variety of different puffin tours here in Reykjavik over the last few years.
 I don’t really know what it is but I’ve always been the type that wants to experience activities in the most unique way possible.
 And that’s why the Puffin Rib Safari tour stood out the most to me instead of being on a big slow boat, packed with a huge crowd of other tourists.
-The Puffin Safari takes place on a small rib safari boat that has been customized to both get you to the puffin colony faster then any other tour but there is also no other puffin tour in Iceland that gets you closer to the puffins – which I thought was awesome!
+The Puffin Safari takes place on a small rib safari boat that has been customized to both get you to the puffin colony faster than any other tour but there is also no other puffin tour in Iceland that gets you closer to the puffins – which I thought was awesome!

-If you’re interested in joining a Puffin adventure boat tour then I’ve made a special collaboration with the tour operator to be able to offer my readers the tour at the lowest possible price.
+If you’re interested in joining a Puffin adventure boat tour then I’ve made a special collaboration with the tour operator to be able to offer our readers the tour at the lowest possible price.

 You’ll find all the info and be able to secure your spot right through this link here – HAVE FUN AND ENJOY THE PUFFINS!